BjoernSchilberg/pewpew-lightsout/README.md

 The goal of the puzzle is to switch all the lights off, preferably in as few button presses (use button `X`) as possible.

-## TODOs

-Generate a random pattern on the grid on every new start.

 ## Important note when using VS Code for developing